 Nicole McCleskey is a Partner with Public Opinion Strategies.
 Nicole has been with POS since 1998, starting as a project director and working her way up to partner.

+In the 2015-2016 Republican presidential primary election cycle, Nicole served as lead pollster for Jeb Bush for President.
 In the 2014 cycle, Nicole served as pollster and senior advisor to New Mexico Governor Susana Martinez’s re-election campaign.
 Governor Martinez won re-election by the largest margin ever for a Republican statewide candidate in this heavily Democrat state.

 Nicole’s political work has also included several successful Congressional races, state legislative polling, local campaigns and winning initiative campaigns.
 In the last two cycles, Nicole has polled on behalf of four winning statewide initiatives.

 Nicole is at the forefront of research into the views of women voters, specifically focusing on women in suburban areas, voters in the Western U.S. and Hispanic voters.
 Having completed well over a hundred focus groups, surveys, and other research methodologies, her understanding of perceptions of the Republican Party and GOP candidates with these audiences is very well-developed.

 Her political experience is complemented by an extensive public affairs research resume that includes crisis management, strategic planning, corporate image development, and media testing.
 Through this body of work, Nicole has built a strong public policy background with focus areas that include health care, energy, education, and a range of other complex topics.

 A California native, Nicole now resides with her family in Albuquerque, NM.
 Nicole is a graduate of Claremont McKenna College, with master’s degrees from USC and George Washington University.